 Boyer Brown is the Creative Writing Department Head and a founding English teacher at The Chicago High School for the Arts.
 She is an alumna of the Summer Poetry Institute for Educators sponsored by Boston University and is a lead teacher for the Summer Poetry Institute for Educators in Chicago sponsored by the Poetry Foundation.
 Her work appears in The Journal of Education and RHINO Poetry and is forthcoming in POETRY Magazine.

 Kenyatta Rogers earned his MFA in Creative Writing Poetry from Columbia College Chicago.
 He is a Cave Canem fellow and was twice nominated for both Pushcart and Best of the Net prizes, his work has been previously published in or is forthcoming from Jubilat, Vinyl, Bat City Review, RHINO Poetry, The Volta among others.
-He is an Associate Editor with RHINO Poetry and currently serves on the Creative Writing Faculty at The Chicago High School for the Arts.
+In addition to teaching at ChiArts, he is an Associate Editor with RHINO Poetry.

 Bell is the author of the poetry collection From the Belly (Sibling Rivalry Press 2012).
 She has been a Pushcart Prize nominee for poetry and a finalist for both the Lamar York Prize in Creative Nonfiction, sponsored by The Chattahoochee Review, and the Center for Women Writers’ Creative Nonfiction Contest.
 Her work is forthcoming in Hypertext and has appeared in Fifth Wednesday Journal, Cider Press Review, Gargoyle, Spoon River Poetry Review, Cloudbank, CALYX, Poet Lore, Pebble Lake Review, Wicked Alice, and other journals, as well as in the anthologies The Burden of Light: Poems on Illness and Loss, Brute Neighbors: Urban Nature Poetry, Prose and Photography, and A Writers’ Congress: Chicago Poets on Barack Obama’s Inauguration.
 Bell is a Senior Editor with RHINO Poetry, and an adjunct professor of English at Loyola University Chicago and DePaul University’s School of Continuing and Professional Education.
 She has a Ph.D. in Comparative Literature and was the recipient of a Ragdale Foundation residency in 2015.